 - Limited control.
 Channel marketing requires you to relinquish control over your brand, and your public perception will be as much determined by your partners as your own marketing efforts.

-BEST TOOLS FOR CHANNEL MARKETING
+CHANNEL MARKETING Tools

 - Zift Channel as a Service (partner relationship marketing software)